vladboj/landing-page/README.md

 # Flexbox Learning Project

-**This is a simple HTML and CSS project created to learn the basics of flexbox.**
+**This is a simple HTML and CSS website created to learn the basics of flexbox.**

 ## Accessing the Project